Workflow Metrics and KPIs Explained

 - Time from request to fulfillment

-- Volume of tasks per staff
+- The volume of tasks per staff

 How do you establish KPIs and track metrics in your organization?
 Let us know in the comments.